APNewsBreak: California halts prison gang peacemaking effort

 Officials were forced to fire nine warning shots to break up the fight and they also used pepper spray and other non-lethal weapons.
 Members of one of the two gangs refused to obey orders to lie down on the ground until guards from other housing units at the prison and another prison arrived.

-In July, there were two riots in July at Pleasant Valley State Prison in the Central Valley, the most recent one involving 182 inmates.
+In July, there were two riots in July at Pleasant Valley State Prison in California’s Central Valley agricultural heartland, the most recent one involving 182 inmates.
 Three inmates were treated at outside hospitals for puncture wounds after guards using pepper spray broke it up.

-Prisoner advocate Richard Edmond-Vargas, who co-founded the criminal justice reform group Initiate Justice three years ago after serving prison time for robbery blamed corrections officials for putting the gangs in situations where brawls were inevitable.
+Prisoner advocate Richard Edmond-Vargas, who co-founded the criminal justice reform group Initiate Justice three years ago while serving prison time for robbery, blamed corrections officials for putting the gangs in situations where brawls were inevitable.

-Edmond-Vargas claimed that “there does seem to be an element of sadism” on the part of prison officials.

-“If you know that they’re going to fight … Why are you letting them fight?” he asked.
+“They actively put folks in this situation where they would have to fight and they know the culture of prison is that you have to fight,” Edmond-Vargas said.

-But he said the inability of the gangs to get along is disrupting prison life and affecting inmates caught up in the violence against their will or who can’t participate in rehabilitation programs that could shorten their sentences, he said.
+But he said the change in tactics from a previous policy in which rival gang members were kept separate is disrupting prison life and affecting those caught up in the violence against their will or who can’t participate in rehabilitation programs that could shorten their sentences.

 “The fact of the matter is they do have a conflict on their hands,” Edmond-Vargas said.
 “What’s that mean, they’re going to keep half the prison population on lockdown forever?”